 Details of our School Direct Training Programmes 2018-19

-Our School Direct trainees will follow a bespoke training programme leading to either a QTS or QTS with PGCE starting in September 2018, that will accredited by:
+Our School Direct trainees follow a tried and trusted bespoke training programme leading to either a QTS or QTS with PGCE to start in September 2019.

-- QTS or QTS with PGCE: Tuition fee route training programme places in English (3549), Geography (354H), PE (27M4), Music (2RVV), Chemistry (3545), Physics (34KM), Mathematics (34KL) and MFL (354D French & Spanish) validated by Kent & Medway Training (KMT) and the University of Brighton, based here at Tonbridge Grammar School for your main placement, through the Kaizen Teaching Schools’ Alliance
+Kaizen Teaching School Alliance places: QTS or optional QTS with PGCE: Tuition fee (non-salaried) route training programme places in English (3549), Geography (354H), PE (27M4), Music (2RVV), Chemistry (3545), Computing (383Q) Physics (34KM), Mathematics (34KL) and MFL (3546) French & Spanish ) validated by Kent & Medway Training (KMT) and Leeds Beckett University, based here in Kent at Tonbridge Grammar School for your main placement, through our local teaching school (Weald of Kent) under the Kaizen Teaching Schools’ Alliance

-- QTS or QTS with PGCE: Tuition fee route training programme places in Chemistry (UCAS course code 3789), Physics (2Y9Z), Mathematics (2T56) and Religious Education (378C) validated by King’s College London (KCL) with Tonbridge Grammar School as the lead school for the main placement http://www.kcl.ac.uk/sspp/departments/education/study/schooldirect/School-Direct-Programme.aspx
+Tonbridge Grammar School places: PGCE+QTS: Tuition fee (non-salaried) route training programme places in Chemistry (UCAS course code 3789), Physics (2Y9Z), Mathematics (2T56) and Religious Education (378C) validated by London-based King’s College London (KCL) with Tonbridge Grammar School as the lead school for the main placement https://www.kcl.ac.uk/sspp/departments/education/study/schooldirect/Information-for-Trainees.aspx

 The School Direct Tuition Fee Programme—non-salaried

-There are now increased bursaries to £26,000 for all trainees with a 2:2 or higher in the highest priority subjects: physics, languages, chemistry, biology, computing, geography and classics.
+There are bursaries to £28,000 for trainees with a 2:2 or higher in the highest priority subjects: physics, languages, chemistry, biology, computing, geography and classics.
 For maths trainees there is a £20,000 bursary followed by two additional early-career payments of £5,000 each (£7,500 if teaching in specified areas in England) in their third and fifth year of teaching, if they have taught in a state school in England since completing their ITT course.